 Stay newish – AR and VR

 Though publishing is a very old industry, it doesn’t mean that it shouldn’t make use of the latest offerings to move ahead in the business.
 In fact, it lasted this long because of their ability to be flexible.
-One might think AR and VR are fancy technologies that are not relevant to the publishing industry.
+One might think AR and VR are fancy technologies that is not relevant to the publishing industry.
 But wait until you see these examples!

 ‘Capstone’, the publisher of children’s media launched ‘Capstone 4D’, an app that brings Augmented Reality to its print books.
 “Origami Crafting 4D” is the first in its series that teaches students how to create origami cards, ornaments, decorations etc. The platform enables the reader to have a deeper and better understanding of the content they wish to access.

 Martin King’s ‘Jack Hunter’ was the world’s first Augmented Reality book.
-The novel features a twelve year old boy who gets caught up in the middle of a robbery.
+The novel features a twelve year old boy who gets caught up in the middle of robbery.
 What follows is a thrilling adventure amidst gangs, mobs and spies.
 So, if you are not happy with just reading Jack’s adventures, you could experience it on your own!
 The book is available in hardback, paperback and digital format and it also includes interactive games that encourage users to examine clues and solve puzzles.

 Authors Robert Scoble and Shel Israel launched their new book “The Fourth Transformation: How Augmented Reality and Artificial Intelligence Will Change Everything” in a social VR environment.
 More than 5000 people participated in the launch and Scoble and Shel discussed about technologies that make our today and influence our tomorrow.